LiYunyang/ADS-command-line/README.md

 ## Search output
 The results of the search is list in a citation-descending order.

-The link to the article is given in the F(ull), E(journal), X(arXiv) order unless neither of these term is availiable.
+The link to the article, if available, is given in the gray url with the name of the journal (or arXiv) marked ahead.

 Click the url lind to acess to the PDF version of the article.